AramZS/aramzs.github.io/_drafts/2015-12-04-wordcamp-us.markdown

 	- Because you can
 	- Your content needs to update or change dynamically.
 	- You want to separate your business logic from your views.
-- Using jQuery, Underscore.js and Director for routing.
+- Using jQuery, Underscore.js and [Director][director-routing] for routing.
 - Includes `wp_head()` to hook styles and scripts.
 - Uses the `aria-live="assertive"` to tell screen readers to pay attention to what changes in the js-data window.
 - Declares 3 routs.
 One of home, one for page, one for single posts.
 (All URL and permalink building occurs here)